• Skip to primary navigation

 You should wisely choose a WordPress theme.
 If your blog doesn’t require fancy elements such as accordions, tabbed widgets, etc, you should use a simple WP theme.
 This is the opposite when it comes to feature-rich WordPress templates.
 I’ve shared in-depth reviews of the best simple/advanced WordPress themes here in case you’re looking for good themes.
 If you want to use the elements mentioned in the previous paragraph, you must choose a good hosting company.

-Final thoughts: Google Page Speed Insight tool rates the page of a website on the basis of its TTFB (time to first byte), FID (first input delay), FCP (first contentful paint) speed, and a few other factors.
+Google Page Speed Insight tool rates the page of a website on the basis of its TTFB (time to first byte), FID (first input delay), FCP (first contentful paint) speed, and a few other factors.
 The above tips/suggestions will help you in improving these three and various other metrics that website speed testing tools take into consideration for rating a page.
+Additionally, installing security plugins such as WP Force SSL to enable SSL on your site and WP Login LockDown to protect against brute force attacks can enhance the overall performance and security of your WordPress website, indirectly impacting speed metrics as secure websites often tend to perform better.

 Filed Under: Tips Tagged With: WordPress Optimization